kndugan/real-time-bus-tracker/README.md

 The starter code was provided by MIT xPro.

-## Roadmap of Fugure Improvements
+## Roadmap of Future Improvements

 Ideas include adding other bus routes to other areas of the island.

 ## Questions or Comments?

-Connect with me on Twitter at @KristineDugan <https://twitter.com/kristinedugan> or LinkedIn @KristineDugan <https://linkedin.com/in/kristinedugan>
+Connect with me on Twitter at <https://twitter.com/kristinedugan> or LinkedIn <https://linkedin.com/in/kristinedugan>

 ## License Information